brendaferrari/chemdata.github.io/_posts/2021-08-17-interactive-plot-for-molecules.md

 </p>
 </center>

 In the future, I want to apply this interactive visualization to the analysis of some properties of a dataset.
-I want to understand how to integrate python coding to html.
+I want to understand how to integrate html to python coding.

 I hope you liked this information and if you want the full code to test, it is on my [github page](https://github.com/brendaferrari/interactive_plot).